One of the last working farms in the town of Southborough, Chestnut Hill Farm is a living tribute to the town’s rich

 Southborough, MA 01772

 From I-495: Take Exit 59A (old exit 23A) for Route 9 East.
 Follow for approx. 2.3 mi., then take a right-hand ramp to bear North on Rt.
 85 (Cordaville Rd.).
 Follow 1.2 mi., then turn left on Rt.
 30 West (Main St.).
 Follow 1.2 mi., then turn right onto Chestnut Hill Rd.
-The parking areas are on the right side of the road in the fields, past the collection of white houses and red barn.
+Follow signs to the parking areas on the right side of the road, past the long grey barn.
+The first parking area is for general visitors, the Farm Store, CSA pick-up, programs and events.
+The second parking area is for visitors hiking or walking the trail system.

 Two miles of trails.
 Easy walking.
 Please remember that this is a working farm landscape.
 Please stay on marked trails and away from any equipment or livestock that you may see.
 Fences should be presumed to be electrified.